 The mood between Scott and me is relaxed.
 All was fine when they leave me off at home.

 Stu’s birthday is coming up.
 He’s having a party with everyone actually coming.
 It’s on a Monday night after practice.
 I’m glad he has so many friends after thinking of himself as retarded for so long.
 I want to do something special for him; he is my first team friend.
 I ask him to ride bikes with just me on the Sunday before his birthday.
 We ride over the causeway to Miami Beach.
 It’s fun to see all the kids hanging out and enjoying their Spring Break in South Beach.
 After Nathan’s hot dogs, I lead him to the Fontainebleau.
 He is apprehensive about going into the fancy hotel, but I take him confidently into the lounge.
-He never heard about ‘Pong,’ let alone seen the game.
+He’s never heard about ‘Pong,’ let alone seen the game.
 He loves it.
 I spend another ten dollars on the game, my new addiction.
 He gets over-excited and is squealing, yelling and jumping around.
 The hotel staff ignores us, thinking we are hotel guests.
 Riding home he talks non-stop about our day.
 It’s the perfect birthday gift.

 School goes on as usual as the mild winter turns toward spring.
 Attempts to break out of my small swim team clique are not too successful.
 I wish that Miami kids are more like Tina and Pete, with clear flirting and socializing moves.
 Even making eye contact is difficult at high school.
 I let my hair grow out, still bleached but more shaggy than straight.
 I feel like I should fit in.
 When I try being friends with the bus kids from Hialeah, they treat me like a loser who can’t’t have friends with his own group.
 They always leave at 2 pm.
 The Nerds don’t know how to be friends.
 Lydia and I remain close.
 She is real possessive of me with other girls.
 High School swimming starts in February.
 Hurricane team unity suffers from school rivalries.
 The girls are the worst.
 I figure it is just part of high school.
 Swim team kids are my only friends.

 My swimming continues to improve.
 I stop the distance training and return to specializing in the breaststroke and IM.
 During the league meets I win most of my races.
 Gables goes into the City Championships a favorite to win the title.
 Scott goes to Ransom, a private school.
 They compete in a different league.
-The City Championships were the first time we compete against each other.
+The City Championships are the first time we compete against each other.
 Gables Coach Mike devises a strategy that means I race against Scott in the 500 free.
 Scott is the favorite, but I have an advantage; I knew how to psyche him out, getting him off his pace.
 I’ve been sprinting all spring and believe I can beat him to the wall on the last lap.
 For eighteen lengths of the pool I keep at his shoulder, making him force the pace.
 On the last turn I do a butterfly kick into the wall, coming up even with him.
 We race stroke for stroke to the finish pads, both knowing how close it is.
 The electronic clocks show I win by 2/100ths of a second.
 Both of us are well under five minutes for the first time.
 I shoot my hand into the air and reach over to congratulate him for the great race.
 His time qualifies him for All-American consideration in the private school category.
 He is not a gracious loser.
 I can see in his face that he is losing control.

 “Hey, Scott, it’s okay.
 Look at the times.
 We both dropped five seconds.”